Pit (nuclear weapon): Sealed pits

 A sealed pit means that a solid metal barrier is formed around the pit inside a nuclear weapon, with no openings.
 This protects the nuclear materials from environmental degradation and helps reduce the chances of their release in case of an accidental fire or minor explosion.
 The first US weapon employing a sealed pit was the W25 warhead.
 The metal is often stainless steel, but beryllium, aluminium, and possibly vanadium are also used.
 Beryllium is brittle, toxic, and expensive, but is an attractive choice due to its role as a neutron reflector, lowering the needed critical mass of the pit.
 There is probably a layer of interface metal between plutonium and beryllium, capturing the alpha particles from decay of plutonium (and americium and other contaminants) which would otherwise react with the beryllium and produce neutrons.
-Beryllium tampers/reflectors came into use in the mid-1950s; the parts were machined from pressed powder beryllium blanks in the Rocky Flats Plant.
+Beryllium tampers/reflectors came into use in the mid-1950s; the parts were machined from pressed-powder beryllium blanks in the Rocky Flats Plant.

 More modern plutonium pits are hollow.
 An often-cited specification applicable to some modern pits describes a hollow sphere of a suitable structural metal, of the approximate size and weight of a bowling ball, with a channel for injection of tritium (in the case of boosted fission weapons), with the internal surface lined with plutonium.
-The size, usually between a bowling ball and a tennis ball, accuracy of sphericity, and weight and isotopic composition of the fissile material, the principal factors influencing the weapon properties, are often classified.
+The principal factors influencing the weapon properties are the pit's size (usually between a bowling ball and a tennis ball), accuracy of sphericity, weight and isotopic composition of the fissile material, and are often classified.
 The hollow pits can be made of half shells with three joint welds around the equator, and a tube brazed (to beryllium or aluminium shell) or electron beam or TIG-welded (to stainless steel shell) for injection of the boost gas.
 Beryllium-clad pits are more vulnerable to fracture, more sensitive to temperature fluctuations, more likely to require cleaning, susceptible to corrosion with chlorides and moisture, and can expose workers to toxic beryllium.

 Newer pits contain about 3 kilograms of plutonium.
-Older pits used about 4-5 kilograms.
+Older pits used about 4–5 kilograms.

 Linear implosion pits

 Further miniaturization was achieved by linear implosion.
 An elongated subcritical solid pit, reshaped into a supercritical spherical shape by two opposite shock waves, and later a hollow pit with more precisely shaped shock waves, allowed construction of relatively very small nuclear warheads.
-The configuration was, however, considered prone to accidental high-yield detonation when the explosive gets accidentally initiated, unlike a spherical implosion assembly where asymmetric implosion destroys the weapon without triggering a nuclear detonation.
+The configuration was, however, considered prone to accidental high-yield detonation should the explosive get accidentally initiated, unlike a spherical implosion assembly where asymmetric implosion destroys the weapon without triggering a nuclear detonation.
 This necessitated special design precautions, and a series of safety tests, including one-point safety.